 The complete impact of Covid-19 on our district is still largely unknown.
-However, the Waikato 2070 Our key partnerships continued to see positive outcomes Economic and Growth Strategy, which was adopted by Council in June 2020, has generated a work programme that not only focusses on continued growth for our district, but also the ability to support business and community sustainability.
+However, the Waikato 2070 Economic and Growth Strategy, which was adopted by Council in June 2020, has generated a work programme that not only focusses on continued growth for our district, but also the ability to support business and community sustainability.